heyigor/miniBAE/README.md

  Despite miniBAE’s power, the per-voice processor load is impressively low.

-### Hardware Independent – Sound Card-Agnostic
+### Hardware Independent – Sound Card Agnostic

- Some other sound systems require consumers to buy expensive (and quickly out- dated) hardware sound cards – but miniBAE avoids nearly all sound card support issues because it’s 100% software. miniBAE requires no particular sound hardware in the host system, only an audio output.
+ Some other sound systems require consumers to buy expensive (and quickly out dated) hardware sound cards – but miniBAE avoids nearly all sound card support issues because it’s 100% software. miniBAE requires no particular sound hardware in the host system, only an audio output.

 ### Consistent Across Platforms

- Because it’s a software-only solution, consistently great-sounding music is much easier to achieve with miniBAE than with many other computer music systems.
+ Because it’s a software only solution, consistently great sounding music is much easier to achieve with miniBAE than with many other computer music systems.

-### An Inexpensive Cross-Platform Audio Solution
+### An Inexpensive Cross Platform Audio Solution

- miniBAE provides the same music and sound capabilities on every supported plat- form, so porting music and sound content is a no-brainer, requiring literally no additional sound artist work – simply re-use the files.
+ miniBAE provides the same music and sound capabilities on every supported platform, so porting music and sound content is a no brainer, requiring literally no additional sound artist work – simply reuse the files.

 ### New BSD License